Collegiate Sports Yorkdale.

 Don wanted to test my product knowledge regarding hockey equipment.
 He told me he would be asking me five simple questions and my answers would determine if I was getting hired.
 I aced all five of the questions.

-“Be here at eight-thirty Monday morning,” Don said.
+“Be here at eight-thirty on Monday morning,” Don said.

-I was so happy I was starting a new job that I knew would be so much better than my previous two jobs.
-I would be working forty-four hours a week and my starting salary would be $150 weekly.
-And there was a big bonus, I would also receive a 25% staff discount on all of my future purchases so I could now start working on my rather large and expensive mental list.
-I would also now be walking to work; there would be no more busses or subways, but there was however one drawback that I was not too happy about.
-I would for the first time be scheduled to work almost every Saturday.
+I was so happy because I was starting a new job that I knew would be so much better than my previous two other jobs.
+I would be working forty-four hours a week, my starting salary would be $150 weekly and there was a big bonus.
+I would also receive a 25% staff discount on all of my future purchases so I could now start working on my rather large and expensive mental list.
+I would also now be walking to work; there would be no more long commutes on busses or subways.
+There was however one drawback that I was not too happy about.
+I would be scheduled to work almost every Saturday.
 I had never worked on Saturdays before with the exception of when I was a vendor at the Jay’s games.

-On Monday I arrived early at about 8am and I was the first employee there on my first day.
+On Monday I arrived early at about 8 am, I was the first employee there on my first day.
 I waited for one of the managers to open the big security gate allowing us to walk downstairs to the store.
 I will always remember the amazing and delicious smell of the baked goods wafting down from the Dominion store that was directly above Collegiate.
-Eventually, we all ended up downstairs where I was quickly introduced to the rest of the staff and they all made me feel very welcome.
+We all ended up downstairs where I was introduced to the rest of the staff and they all made me feel very welcome.
 Laura was the only full-time salesgirl at the store and she was in charge of the clothing department.
 I remember Bruce; he was the receiver and he worked in the back room.
-Pete was also a full-timer who worked in the shoe dept. if I recall.
-Bob was the full-time installer.
+Pete was also a full-timer who worked in the shoe dept. Bob was the full-time installer.
 He was an older Portuguese man who could best be described as abrupt and had very little command of the English language.
 Bob had very little interaction with the customers and stayed mostly in his backroom shop.

 At about 10 am everything changed rather quickly.
 I was called into the office by Don, the same office he had hired me in just days before.